networknext/next/docs/spin_up_relays_near_you.md

 └─────────────────────────┴─────────────────────────────┴──────────┴───────────┘
 ```

-And perhaps on top of this, if you have access to local bare metal and cloud relays in Hangzhou, that would also be an excellent place to run relays, but you'd probably also have to do some work adding your own seller under `terraform/sellers` so Network Next knows about new sellers and datacenters in Mainland China.
+And perhaps on top of this, if you have access to local bare metal and cloud relays in Hangzhou, China that would also be an excellent place to run relays.

+You'd probably also have to do some work adding your own seller under `terraform/sellers` so Network Next knows about new sellers and datacenters in Mainland China, but I'm happy to help you with this and it's pretty easy.

 Up next: [Test acceleration to Sao Paulo](test_acceleration_to_sao_paulo.md).